exploring deep learning approaches with f-mnist

 png

-Distinguishing between “T-shirt/top” and “Shirt”, or “Pullover” and “Coat”, or “Sneaker” and “Ankle boot” might be challenging for the model.
+telling “T-shirt/top” from “Shirt”, or “Pullover” from “Coat”, or “Sneaker” from “Ankle boot” apart is probably going to be the hard part for the model.

-To make the model robust to variations, we augment the data with horizontal flips and zooms.
+make the model robust to small variations by augmenting with horizontal flips and zooms.

 def augment(x, k):